makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 * two goals
   * richer representation for the constituents of the parse, and to
   * block entry into the chart of ill-formed constituents that violate unif
-* original Earley scheme given on page 448 (i.e. 475)
+* original Earley scheme given on page 448 (ie 475)

 S → NP VP
 `<NP HEAD AGREEMENT> = <VP HEAD AGREEMENT>`